ppy/osu-wiki/wiki/Glossary/en.md

 ### Authentic

-Authentic is a word that denotes a beatmap that emulates in every aspect of a specific stage from the DS games (song, settings, object placement, etc.).
+Authentic denotes a beatmap that emulates in every aspect of a specific stage from the DS games (song, settings, object placement, etc.).

 ## B